 PESA is a quick outpatient procedure that uses a very thin needle to retrieve sperm from the epididymis, the small tube where sperm are stored before ejaculation.
 This option is commonly used when sperm are being produced normally but cannot reach the semen because of a blockage or a prior vasectomy.
 The retrieved sperm are used during IVF with ICSI, where a single sperm is injected directly into each mature egg.

-No matter what form your journey takes, you deserve clarity, respect, and a care plan that honors who you are and the family you hope to build.
+No matter what form your journey takes, you deserve clarity, respect, and a plan that honors who you are and the family you hope to build.
 If you're looking for inclusive, top-tier care, we're here to help.

 Schedule Your Consult Why choose Illume?

-Having ours on-site brings testing and treatment together, offering highly secure sample handling, rigorous quality control, and direct communication between your clinicians and laboratory specialists.
+Not all fertility clinics have an in-house andrology lab.
+Having ours on-site brings testing and treatment under one roof, offering highly secure sample handling, strict quality control, and direct communication between your clinicians and laboratory specialists.

 Services we offer: